Moortiii/Protocol_Buffers/README.md

 2. Download the current version of `ScalaPBC` from the [following link](https://github.com/scalapb/ScalaPB/releases) and extract it to a directory.

 3. Generate the scala classes using the protoc compiler and the `--plugin` flag.
 Note that this will output the generated class to the current directory.
-Either specify the correct directory in the `--scala_out` flag or navigate to the correct directory b
+Either specify the correct directory in the `--scala_out` flag or navigate to the correct directory before running the command.

 	`protoc neighbors.proto --plugin=/path/to/bin/protoc-gen-scala --scala_out=.`
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE3Mjg3MjU4NzEsLTY5Njc2NTMzNV19
+eyJoaXN0b3J5IjpbLTg2NzAzNTI1NiwtNjk2NzY1MzM1XX0=
 -->